4 Eyes Photography

-Ford is known for paying special attention to lighting; the results are moody, dramatic, highly saturated photos.
+Ford is known for paying special attention to lighting; the results are moody, dramatic, and highly saturated photos.
 Though she approaches photography “like a scientist,” the photographer herself is warm and friendly enough to get any couple comfortable in front of the lens.
-Packages can be adjusted to accommodate the budget of every new couple.
+Packages can be adjusted to accommodate every budget.

 Amy Sims Photography

-Amy Sims believes that great photography is made when our humanity is revealed.
-Her documentarian approach is designed to artfully preserve the emotional memory of your extraordinary day.
-Featured on Catalyst Wedding Co. and Artfully Wed, she looks for lovingly offbeat couples.
-From $3200.
+Amy Sims believes that great photography is made by capturing our most human moments.
+Her documentarian approach is designed to artfully preserve the emotional memory of your extraordinary day and has been featured in such publications as Catalyst Wedding Co. and Artfully Wed.
+She is partial to lovingly offbeat couples.
+From $3,200.

 Andrea Fischman Photography

 Fischman captures wedding-day emotions like a photojournalist, from delicate black-and-white photos of the bride prepping to playful photo-booth shots of guests.
 Her work has been featured in the New York Times.
-Packages from $4,200, with video also available.
+Packages from $4,200, and video is also available.

 Andreas Rentsch Photography

-Swiss-born Andreas Rentsch has more than two decades of experience.
-His photography captures all kinds of decisive moments—the formal tableaux, bursts of emotion, and other chance events that define a wedding.
+Swiss-born Rentsch has more than two decades of experience.
+His photography captures all kinds of decisive moments — the formal tableaux, bursts of emotion, and other chance events that define a wedding.
 Prices start at $3,250 and include up to ten hours with Rentsch and another photographer, plus proofs, hi-res files, and an online gallery.

 André Maier Photography

 Maier speaks French, German, Spanish, and English, and he’s as energetic as a grasshopper, jumping in and out of the scene as he photographs weddings.
-Starting at $6,000, he shoots the entire day, with unlimited pictures, and hands over hi-res and 4 x 6 prints of each image.
+Starting at $8,000, he shoots the entire day, with unlimited pictures, and hands over hi-res images and a customized website.
 Album packages are also available, as are two photographers with lower fees (starting at $4,000).

-Forget the staged photo ops—Cappetta’s shots have a vibrant rawness that is rare among wedding photographers, and she manages to capture the spirit of each couple she shoots.
+Forget the staged photo ops — Cappetta’s shots have a vibrant rawness that is rare among wedding photographers, and she manages to capture the spirit of each couple she shoots.
 She’s at her best when using film (which she develops herself), but her singular style comes through in digital as well.
 She speaks four languages and is always game for a destination wedding.
-Full-day packages start at $7,000.
-Special rates available for City Hall weddings.
+Full-day packages start at $8,000.
+Special rates for City Hall weddings start at $1,500.